(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Devour reminder text (nonfunctional)

-The reminder text for devour got an update to bring it in line with the new templating guidelines.
+The reminder text for the devour keyword ability gets an update which brings it in line with the new templating guidelines.
 For Jund, this update makes the reminder text less clear, since it implies that it’s always the planar controller who can sacrifice creatures, regardless of who cast the creature spell.

 This update applies to: Tar Fiend, Caldera Hellion, Predator Dragon, Thorn-Thrash Viashino, Thunder-Thrash Elder, Mycoloth, Skullmulcher, Voracious Dragon, Gluttonous Slime, Hellkite Hatchling, Gorger Wurm, Marrow Chomper, Jund, Preyseizer Dragon, Thromok the Insatiable, Bloodspore Thrinax, Feaster of Fools, Ravenous Gigantotherium, Caprichrome, Feasting Hobbit, Fell Beast of Mordor, and Ravenous Tyrannosaurus.